 tumours.
 Chemotherapy is not used in kidney cancer.
 Most anti-cancer medications for metastatic RCC are targeted therapies or immunotherapies.

-A second group of medicines for kidney cancer work by blocking a different signal (“mTOR inhibitors”).
-The mTOR inhibitors used to treat kidney cancer are everolimus and temsirolimus.
+A second group of medicines for kidney cancer called mTOR inhibitors work by blocking a protein called mTOR that normally helps cells grow and divide, but can be overactive in cancer .
+The mTOR inhibitors used to treat kidney cancer are everolimus (pill) and temsirolimus (intravenous).

 New clinical trials are underway to determine if other types of cell signalling can be turned off to prevent the growth of kidney cancer.
-One potential inhibitor is a MET inhibitor that works in other types of cancer and is particularly important in Papillary Renal Cell Carcinoma.
+One potential targeted therapy called savolitinib is a MET inhibitor that is being studied in certain genetically-selected patients with papillary renal cell carcinoma.
 Other new types of inhibitors are in clinical trials for kidney cancer.

 Anti-cancer medication may be the only treatment you receive, or it might be used in combination with surgery or radiotherapy.
 Different types of anti-cancer medication can also be combined to improve its effectiveness at treating the cancer.